-Prior to 1864, Alameda was home to just a few small farmhouses scattered around the peninsula.
-With improved railroad transportation came hubs of commerce along the train routes, including the historic Park Street District.
+Prior to 1864, the Park Street area was home to just a few scattered farm houses.
+With improved railroad transportation came hubs of commerce.
 By 1905 more than 150 ornate commercial buildings lined the downtown streets.
-But, as time progressed, many of the older buildings were either torn down or converted into something else.
+But, as time progressed, many of the older buildings were either replaced or converted into something else.